-As a result, GameStop, Blackberry, and even a Canadian cannabis company known as Sundial Growers saw dramatic gains.
-As a result, many newcomers started to follow the WallStreetBets subreddit in hopes of tapping into these incredible gains.
+As a result, GameStop, Blackberry, AMC, and even Canadian cannabis company Sundial Growers saw dramatic gains.
+Millions of newcomers started to follow the WallStreetBets subreddit in hopes of tapping into these incredible gains.

 Unfortunately, the short squeeze is a complex trade to play, and a large number of the newcomers to the stock market bought in at the wrong time, losing a massive amount of money on the downswing.